Itz-fork/Mega.nz-Bot/README.md

 # Unmaintained

 > [!WARNING]
 > This branch is unmaintained!
-New version of the project can be found at: [`nightly`](https://github.com/Itz-fork/Mega.nz-Bot/tree/nightly) branch
+New version of the project can be found at: [`nightly`](https://github.com/Itz-fork/Mega.nz-Bot/tree/nightly) branch.

 # Features
 - ⚡ Download, Upload & Import files easily